Mental Health Awareness Month

 My community

-Here are some simple suggestions for supporting your community’s wellbeing:
+Here are some ways you can support your community’s wellbeing:

 • cook meals for your friends when they’re experiencing a difficult time